Bangladesh Krishak League

-The Bangladesh Krishak League On 19 April 1972, at the behest of Bangabandhu, eminent lawyer Sirajul Islam Khan was appointed as the convener of the constitution-making committee and founding vice-president of the Krishka League Central Committee and on 15 August, Abdur Rob Serniabat was martyred.
-Today's position of Bangladesh Krishak League is the result of their tireless work.
-Krishka League is closely associated with Bangladesh Awami League and is working as one of its affiliated organizations.
-Samir Chanda is currently the chairman of the Krishak League and Umme Kulsum is the general secretary.
+The Bangladesh Krishak League (বাংলাদেশ কৃষক লীগ) is a farmers' organization in Bangladesh.
+Its mother party is the Bangladesh Awami League.
+It was established on April 19, 1972, with the aim of representing farmers, advocating for their rights, and supporting agricultural development.

 History

 The Bangladesh Krishak League was established on 19 April 1972 by President Sheikh Mujibur Rahman.
 Krishak League joined the national unity government, BAKSAL, formed by President Sheikh Mujibur Rahman.
 On 15 March 1995 during the Bangladesh Nationalist Party tenure, Bangladesh Police killed farmers when they fired on protesting farmers.
 The event is commemorated as the Krishak Killing Day by the Krishak League.
-Rashed Mosharraf, President of the Krishak League, served as the Minister of Land in the First Sheikh Hasina Cabinet.
+Rashed Mosharraf, president of the Krishak League, served as the minister of land in the first Sheikh Hasina cabinet.